 9. Wander through an illuminated wonderland at Sonic Neon

 Whilst the Rave of Innocence is targeted at the younger crowds, the school holidays are a great time to explore Sonic Neon regardless of age.
 Across the eight themed zones, 26,000 lights shine and flicker in time to the music, creating an experience that engages all your senses.
-It’s hypnotic stuff, and well worth booking in a visit.
+It’s hypnotic stuff, and well worth booking in a visit if you’re looking for some truly unique school holiday activities.

 11. Take a ride on Darling Harbour’s vintage carousel